March 26, 2019

 This is going to be the first in a series of blogs post that help explain automation scripting in Maximo.
 I’ll cover what it is and why it was added to the product in this post.
 In future posts I’ll focus primarily on how to utilize them to achieve different types of customization requirements but will also cover some relatively unknown functionality that exists inside of Automation Scripts, highlight the pros/cons between customization options (including non-Automation Script options), and discuss some of our best practices in building scripts.
 Having some coding experience will be beneficial, but I’ll try and help explain most of the code so you can understand why I’m doing what I’m doing.
 And if you have any questions, feel free to post them on the Maximo forum so others can benefit from the answer too.

-Maximo is a highly configurable product.
+Maximo is a highly configurable product (check out our Maximo as a Service page for our offerings).
 With minimal technical skills, users can add new fields, make screen changes, or restrict values of attributes in Maximo.
 But once you start needing to go beyond those capabilities, that’s when people start asking questions about Automation Scripts/Java Customizations.
 And if it’s something you haven’t done before, it can be quite intimidating at first.
 Hopefully this blog series will help eliminate most of the intimidation and allow you to achieve your business objectives faster.

 Automation Scripts are typically tied to an event in Maximo using a Launch Point.
 Some of the newer functionality (like integrations) don’t have an actual Launch Point defined and instead are called by utilizing a special naming structure on the script.
 Understanding these Launch Point options is critical to developing in Maximo (we’ll cover all the Launch Points in detail in this blog series).
 This flexibility of event options allows you to execute your code at the most appropriate time.
 This enables your script to get called less frequently which can dramatically improve performance in Maximo for more complicated scripts.